Visualise an atlas in napari#

 2. Install brainrender-napari by selecting Plugins > Install/Uninstall plugins and searching for brainrender-napari in the searchbox.
 Then click on the Install button.

-3. Open the brainrender widget by selecting Plugins > Brainrender (brainrender-napari) in the napari menu bar near the top left of the window. brainrender widget
+1. Open the brainrender widget by selecting Plugins > brainrender > Brainrender in the napari menu bar near the top left of the window. brainrender widget

-The brainrender widget appears on the right hand side of the window.
+The brainrender widget appears on the right hand side of the window, listing all atlases you have downloaded

-1. In the brainrender widget’s Atlas table view section, double-click the row which contains the mpin_zfish_1um atlas (you may have to scroll down slightly).
+1. In the brainrender widget’s Atlas Viewer section, double-click the row which contains the mpin_zfish_1um atlas (you may have to scroll down slightly, if you’ve downloaded many atlases).

 brainrender widget with added annotations

 You have now added the annotations image and the default reference image to napari: They appear as layers in the napari layers list on the lower left of the window.
-A 3D Atlas region meshes section appears below the Atlas table view section.
+A 3D Atlas region meshes section appears below the Atlas Viewer section.

 1. Toggle the napari display from 2D to 3D by pressing the button with the square icon on the lower left of the window.